jomartin-999/spring-boot-for-vmware-gemfire/docs/index.md

 - `spring-geode-starter-test`

-When more than one SBDG module is in use, it makes sense to declare the `spring-geode-bom` to manage all the dependencies such that the versions and transitive dependencies necessarily align properly.
+When more than one [spring-boot-gemfire-name] module is in use, it makes sense to declare the `spring-geode-bom` to manage all the dependencies such that the versions and transitive dependencies necessarily align properly.